 Using a Timer: Like the phone call above, having a cue to get some movement in during the day is key to actually doing all the things we talked about above.
 A pomodoro timer is a common technique to increase productivity while preventing burnout.
 Set a timer for 25 minutes and work.
 Once the timer goes off, set it for 5 minutes and use that as your stretching/walking/moving around time.
 Repeat the 25:5 cycle throughout the day.
 You can also do a 50 minute work, 10 minute movement ratio if that’s better suited for your job.

 Pro Tip: “e.ggtimer.com” is a free online timer that will show a running clock in a tab on your internet browser.
 It will alert you when the timer is complete.
-If you type //e.ggtimer.com/pomodoro into the address bar, the pomodoro timer will automatically start playing for 1 cycle.
+If you type http://e.ggtimer.com/pomodoro into the address bar, the pomodoro timer will automatically start playing for 1 cycle.

 Don’t feel like you immediately have to do all of the stretches and each of the strategies above.
 Pick one or two of them and try them out for a day.
 At the end of the day, see how you feel compared to previous days.